 Leading a remote team presents major challenges.
-But leaders who use the opportunity to encourage employees to be more authentic could reap surprising ethical benefits.
+But leaders who use the opportunity to encourage employees find a fit between their work and home lives could reap surprising ethical benefits.

 "The office is one thing, and private life is another," says Mr. Wemmick, a lawyer's clerk in Charles Dickens' famous tale, Great Expectations.
 "When I go into the office," he says, "I leave the Castle [home] behind me, and when I come into the Castle, I leave the office behind me."